 - Select and implement appropriate enforcement remedies, such as bank levies, tax refund intercepts and credit reporting, to collect overdue support if the case meets our criteria for the enforcement action.

-- Cannot get involved in visitation, custody or property settlement issues, whether in a divorce action or any other legal proceeding.
+- Cannot get involved in parenting time, issues about where the child lives, or property settlement issues, whether in a divorce action or any other legal proceeding.

 - Cannot provide child support enforcement services directly to you if you are a child seeking support from your parents.
 Your guardian or custodian, however, may seek assistance from us on your behalf.